aweris/goproxyd/README.md

 docker build --network goproxyd --build-arg GOPROXY=http://goproxyd:8080 --build-arg GONOSUMDB=github.com/your-org-here .
 ```

+## License

+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-This project is based on the original work by [gobwas/goproxyd](https://github.com/gobwas/goproxyd)
+Based on the original work by [gobwas/goproxyd](https://github.com/gobwas/goproxyd)